lm3nitro/Projects/EDR/Wazuh/Installation.md

 ![Pasted image 20240428133059](https://github.com/lm3nitro/Projects/assets/55665256/2b36c7a2-1c9d-480a-a9d5-0c51620aa2fb)

-Wazuh is a free and open source security platform that unifies XDR and SIEM protection for endpoints and cloud workloads.
+Wazuh is a free and open source security monitoring platform.
+Wazuh collects, normalizes, and analyzes log data from various sources such as Operating System, applications, and network devices.
 It provides real-time correlation, context, and response for security events and incidents, as well as cloud environments and management.

 Listed below are some core functionalities of Wazuh:

-Intrusion Detection
++ Intrusion Detection
-Log Data Analysis
++ Log Management
-File Integrity Monitoring
++ File Integrity Monitoring
-Vulnerability Detection
++ Vulnerability Detection
-Incident Response
++ Security Compliance

-Regulatory Compliance
+### Objective:

-Cloud & Container Security Monitoring
+Install and configure Wazuh in a test environment and evaluate its effectiveness in detecting and responding to security threats.

 ### Scope:

 ### Tools ans Technology: